SHOULD YOU BE DOING POWER METER TRAINING?

 If all I did was look at my speedo or heart rate, I’d really have no idea of whether I’m on target to my training goals on a given ride and over time.
 Obviously you can be putting out near the same amount of effort going up a hill or on a sprint but the former might be at half the speed of the latter.
 If I just compare my average speed from ride to ride, it’s like the runner who wants to sprint faster by trying to sprint faster each day.
 Not ideal to say the least.

 I’ve also noticed that my heart rate goes higher as I move through an interval or workout.
 On hill repeats or flat intervals, for example, it’s always beating harder near the end of an interval than at the beginning even though I try to keep my effort within a narrow wattage range.
-On long ride, heart rates also tends to drift up over time even with a steady power effort.
+On a long ride, heart rates also tend to drift up over time even with a steady power effort.
 Bottom line, heart rate is a lagging and not so go indicator.

 Personally, my speed is on my second screen and heart rate on the third.
 I only tend to look at them during a ride when I’m curious, for example when it seems I’m riding really fast (or I feel dog tired) despite only being in Zone 2.
 They give me interesting information but not the kind I can use to train with during a ride.